Ontario’s Next Premier: Andrea Horwath

-Throughout the campaign, the New Democrat consistently distinguished herself as a positive, humane and upbeat candidate.
+Even as the media held back, throughout this campaign, Horwath consistently distinguished herself as a positive, humane and upbeat candidate.
 She exuded a genuineness rare in Canadian politics.

 But her moment to connect with voters arrived during last week’s televised leadership debate.
 Horwath’s peformance was solid.
 She beat her rivals hands down.
 She distinguished herself from her rivals’ my-way-or-the-highway attitude.
 She was fully engaged.
 Need I repeat that she smiled a lot?
 A genuine, warm smile.